 Now think about all those old accounts you set up when you were younger.
 I bet you no longer use 80% of them..nor remember them!
 A hacker will use tools like reverse search engines to find all your old accounts and gather intelligence on you.
 You can easily prevent this by closing down your old user profiles.
-Also, check what email addresses are still live, and update your security to private on the rest.
+Also, check what email addresses are still alive, and update your security to private on the rest.

 How do I protect my Email Account?

 Hackers have an unlimited inventive list of ways to hack into your email account.
 They are, in a sense, experts in computer security.
 But also social experts, with a good ability to predict your reactions to particular actions before doing so, a little like playing chess.

 You should be very selective on who you use to provide your email services, for a start.
 Run-of-the-mill online web-based emails are not very secure as a standard and are by default vulnerable to being hacked.

 The next consideration you should have is to enable multi-factor verification for all login attempts and all services linked to your account.
 All the online web-based email accounts now offer multi-factor verification, which you should use.
 You should also review the online accounts that you use, or ones that you may have forgotten about and no longer exist.